sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 Notice that:

 * This is very "simple" in that it involves nothing other than the sentence types themselves, but is obviously far too verbose to be workable.
 Hence the alternatives.
+* There's a `VariableDeclaration` class - it is worth examining the class summary docs for this one.
+To quickly summarise, we have a `VariableReference` class (which appears in sentence trees - it's a subtype of a `Term` class), and a `VariableDeclaration` class (which is NOT a subtype of `Term` - it appears only in `VariableReference` and quantifications).
+  `VariableDeclaration`s are however implicitly convertible to `VariableReference`s that refer to them (note that we utilise this in the example above), to aid with succinct sentence creation.

 ### Writing Sentences as Code - with SentenceFactory